visioncortex/SymCode/symcode/doc/symcode.md

 ### Colour image vs Binary image

-We started off trying to operate on RGB/grayscale images, which carry more useful information such as colour/intensity gradients, and our core library *visioncortex* supports all the necessary functionalities for both kinds of images.
+We started off trying to operate on RGB/grayscale images, which carry more useful information such as colour/intensity gradients, and our core library *visioncortex* supports all the necessary functionalities for both colour and binary images.

 However, we saw a performance bottleneck (in terms of efficiency) in the middle of development when we used test cases with higher resolutions.
-We figured it would be wise to switch to binary images, which are much more efficient and easier to work with.
+We figured it would be wiser to switch to binary images, which are much more efficient and easier to work with.

 > Each subsection below begins with a more general description of the processing stage (what are consistent across any SymCode scanner implementations), followed by an explanation of the specific implementation of our *Acute32SymcodeScanner* system.